fieldtrip/website/development/guideline/code.md

 In most cases the mex file source code should be located in fieldtrip/src.
 The `ft_compile_mex` function is used to compile the mex files and the `synchronize-private.sh` Bash script is used to copy the updated mex files to all required (private) directories.

-If the mex file is part of a collection of related mex files and only present on a single location (e.g. fieldtrip/@config/private), the mex file source code should be present in _that_ specific directory together with a compilation script.
+If the mex file is part of a collection of related mex files and only present on a single location (e.g., fieldtrip/@config/private), the mex file source code should be present in _that_ specific directory together with a compilation script.

 For Unix-like platforms (Linux and macOS), it it also possible to compile all mex files from the Unix shell command line interface (on macOS called ''Terminal.app'') using ''make'' with target ''mex'', which uses the ''Makefile'' in FieldTrip's root directory.
 This approach is supported with Matlab and Octave, and requires providing the path to the MATLAB or octave binary.
 For example,